How Did Claude Monet and John Singer Sargent See What they Saw?

 In the image below, note the artist's gondola in the lower right-hand corner of the painting.
 We feel we are sitting in the gondola.
 Our eyes and point of view are in line with Sargent's eyes and point of view.

-Although we can't see the front of the gondola in this image by Sargent, we know we are at the same level in the canal as Sargent and as the sleeping gondoliers.
 Sargent painted quite a few gondoliers, many of them asleep.
 I am guessing that they often snoozed while he painted.
 Probably a good gig for a gondolier if you could get it. :-) His gondola may have been sideways to these two gondolas so he wouldn't drift in between them.

 Imagining the exact position of his gondola allows me to experience the personalities in this painting more intimately.
 You too?

 This is one more reason why John Singer Sargent is such a favorite artist of mine.
+He virtually takes my hand and plunks me down in the gondola with him.

 More posts with discussions of artists' point of view: